BlueSkyDefender/Depth3D/ReadMe_Depth3D.txt

 ## Basic 3D Settings Section

-* Alternate Depth Map 	      [Depth Map 0 ▼]         [0-40] Alternate Depth Map for Games.
+* Alternate Depth Map 	      [Depth Map 0 ▼]         [0-4] Alternate Depth Map for Games.
-* Depth                      -[◄0▪▪▪▪▪▪▪50►]+         Depth Default is 15.
+* Divergence                 -[◄0▪▪▪▪▪▪▪50►]+         Divergence Default is 15.
 "Drag to Adjust Depth."
 You can enter what ever you want.
 * Perspective                -[◄-100▪▪▪100►]+         [-100:100] Perspective Default is 0.
 "Drag to Adjust Perspective."
 * Disocclusion Type           [Disocclusion Mask ▼]   Pick the type of disocclusion you want.
 Options are [Off ▼] [Normal ▼] [Radial ▼]